Skip to main content

 Non-Ski Activities

-Jasper Planetarium runs evening stargazing sessions that are genuinely world-class, not a gimmick.
-Jasper holds Dark Sky Preserve designation (the second-largest in the world), and on a clear night the sky looks like someone spilled glitter across black velvet.
-Tickets run CAD $60 to $80 per person, steep for a family, but worth the splurge because your kids will see the Milky Way like they've only seen in textbooks.
-Book the "Cosmic Family" session if available.
+Jasper Planetarium runs evening stargazing sessions under the second-largest Dark Sky Preserve in the world.
+On clear nights, the sky looks like someone spilled glitter across black velvet.
+Tickets run CAD $60 to $80 per person (steep for families but worth the splurge when your kids see the Milky Way like they've only seen in textbooks).

-For daytime adventures beyond skiing, Maligne Canyon ice walk is the standout.
-You'll hike into a frozen limestone canyon with a guide, past ice formations that look like something from a fantasy film.
-Guided tours through operators like Sundog Tours or Maligne Adventures cost CAD $75 to $90 per adult, less for kids, and last 2 to 3 hours.
-Dress warm.
-Seriously warm.
-The canyon is colder than the ski hill.
+The Maligne Canyon ice walk is your standout daytime adventure.
+You'll hike into a frozen limestone canyon past ice formations from a fantasy film.
+Guided tours through Sundog Tours or Maligne Adventures cost CAD $75 to $90 per adult, less for kids, lasting 2 to 3 hours.
+Dress seriously warm (the canyon is colder than the ski hill).

 Evenings and Walkability

-Jasper's downtown core is compact and walkable, maybe 4 blocks of Patricia Street and Connaught Drive where restaurants, shops, and hotels cluster together.
-With kids in tow, you can reach everything on foot in 10 minutes, provided you're staying in town rather than on the highway strip.
-Sidewalks are generally cleared but bring boots with grip, this is the Rockies in January, not a heated promenade.
+Jasper's downtown core spans maybe 4 blocks of Patricia Street and Connaught Drive.
+With kids, you'll reach everything on foot in 10 minutes (provided you're staying in town, not the highway strip).
+Sidewalks are generally cleared, but bring boots with grip.

 When to Go